MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/share-desktop-flows-that-contain-connector-actions.md

 1. After you confirm your selection, the connection reference is embedded in the desktop flow.

 #### Known limitations

+##### Required connection references not automatically included when importing desktop flows

-- Currently, when importing a desktop flow with embedded connection references in a solution, the required connection references are not automatically included in the solution.
-The workaround is to look for and explicitly include the required connection references in the solution, alongside the desktop flow.
+When importing a desktop flow with embedded connection references in a solution, the required connection references aren't automatically included.
+To work around this current limitation, explicitly include the required connection references in the solution alongside the desktop flow.

 ### Console runs